filecoin-project/lotus-docs/content/en/storage-providers/operate/daily-chores.md

 ---
 title: "Daily chores"
-description: "This page offers some troubleshooting advice for Lotus Miners by listing some of the most common errors that users can come accross."
+description: "This page offers some advice for what you should do only a daily or weekly basis"
-lead: "This page offers some troubleshooting advice for Lotus Miners by listing some of the most common errors that users can come accross."
+lead: "This page offers some advice for what you should do only a daily or weekly basis"
 draft: false
 menu:
     storage-providers: